impleri/mechanema/packages/wedge/readme.md

 }
 ```
 That looks like a bit of boilerplate, no?
 Well, `createReducer` comes to
 the rescue.
-It takes three parameters: the expected action (`SOME_ACTION`
+It takes two parameters: the expected action (`SOME_ACTION`
-above), the initial state, and a callback for what to change based on the
+above), and a callback for what to change based on the
 action's payload (`(state, actionPayload, action) => state.merge({})`).

-Of course, you'll likely use the same initial state across all of these
-reducer methods, so why not abstract that out as well by using
-`createReducerFactory(initialState)` to return a two-parameter `createReducer`.

 In traditional redux setups, you'd then import all of these reducers into
 a single root reducer file and push them through `combineReducers` from Redux.